 16. Create handmade goods

-If you’re particularly crafty, you can try your hand at selling handmade products.
-Whether you make jewelry, picture frames, or furniture, one business idea is to monetize your craft skills and sell your creations online.
+If you’re particularly crafty, selling handmade products would be a great ecommerce business idea for you.
+Whether you make jewelry, picture frames, or furniture, one business idea is to monetize your craft skills and sell products online.

 While you can use platforms like Craigslist or Etsy, your own online store will give you more control and make it easier to track and fulfill orders.

 - Devote as much or as little time as you want.
 It’s your choice on how big you want to grow.

 - Create on your schedule.
 Make your handmade goods on a set schedule, when you have spare time, or whenever you want.